11 ways to get in touch with authentic Roman culture while traveling in Italy’s capital city.

 This way you can take in all the gorgeous sights without any tourists crowding your line of vision or filling your ears with chaos.

 If you aren’t a morning person, make sure you still stop by Rome’s tourist attractions during the day.
-Booking your tickets through a company like Get Your Guide allows you to skip the lines, so you can get on with your day and escape the crowds a bit.

 Rome is an incredible city, so it is packed with tourists for good reason.
 Don’t let the crowds stop you from enjoying Italy’s iconic capital!